dmyersturnbull/tyrannosaurus/README.md

 Also comes with nice Github labels, issue templates, a changelog template, Travis support, Conda recipe and environment generation, and other integrations.
 Tyrannosaurus itself is included as a dependency.
-It will clean up unwanted files and sync metadata from `pyproject.toml` to other files, such as Anaconda recipes and environment files, license headers, doc and tox requirements, and author/contributor lists.
+Running `tyrannosaurus build` will run poetry lock, synchronize project metadata, build, run tests, install, and clean up.
+The project metadata is synchronized from `pyproject.toml` to other files, such as Anaconda recipes and environment files, license headers, doc and tox requirements, and author/contributor lists.
 Target files can be disabled in `[tool.tyrannosaurus.targets]`.